unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 - [ ] Complete document upload for Just Eat, Deliveroo, and Uber Eats (in my emails).
 - [ ] Create a summary with questions for my Tuesday 1800 student.
 - [ ] Automate student document generation for summaries and homework + Excalidraw templates within Obsidian for export?
+- [ ] Update CV with Thailand and Oxford stuff.

 ### Scheduled